 1. This post is about official Catholic belief — not what Catholics do in the privacy of their own homes.

-2. This post is just an introduction to Catholic myths and misconceptions.
+2. This post is just an introduction to Catholic stereotypes, myths, and misconceptions.

-This post is not meant to be an exhaustive guide to everything the Catholic Church teaches.
-That’d be waaay too long for a single blog post!
-It’s simply an overview of 10 of the most common Catholic myths and misconceptions.
+This post is not meant to be an exhaustive guide to everything the Catholic Church teaches and misconceptions about it.
+That’d be waaaaay too long for a single blog post!
+It’s simply an overview of 10 of the most common stereotypes about Catholics and their beliefs.

 Please see the links below each point to read about each issue more in depth.
-There are some really great posts in the rest of this series, and they explain these issues in the way a simple paragraph or two cannot adequately cover.
+There are some really great posts in the rest of this series, and they explain these Catholic myths in ways a simple paragraph or two cannot adequately cover.

 Plus – it even includes 5 bonus myths not included in this article!